-Crestor side effects can be severe for children born to pregnant Crestor patients.
-For this reason, it is strongly recommended not to take Crestor if patients are pregnant or may become pregnant.
-The U.S. Food and Drug Administration (FDA) assigns a pregnancy category for drugs that may cause birth defects.
+Crestor side effects may be severe for children born to pregnant Crestor patients.
+The U.S. Food and Drug Administration (FDA) has recommended against taking Crestor if patients are pregnant or may become pregnant.
+The FDA assigns a pregnancy category for drugs that may cause birth defects.

 - Dark-colored urine